 How often do you change or update your desired outcomes?

-Organisations need to update their own policies and routines regularly.
+Organizations need to update their own policies and routines regularly.
 Do you know what outcomes you are trying to improve?
-Can you see how the work you do contributes towards this?
+Can you see how the work you do contributes to this?
 If something gets in the way of the goal, would you be able to remove the conflict or block?
 For example, if the company is trying to improve speed of delivery, but the approvals process is holding up decisions, can the approvals process be changed?
 If not, then we suggest the commitment is not held very deeply.

 Is the commitment demonstrated in practices?